Get all the latest data for Seville

 Buying a property in the wrong neighborhood is one of the mistakes we cover in our list of risks and pitfalls people face when buying property in Seville.

-Sources and methodology: we identified risk zones by combining extreme price outliers from idealista with income fragility indicators from AEAT.
-We cross-referenced transaction liquidity using INE data.
-Our experience advising foreign buyers helped contextualize these warnings.
+Sources and methodology: we identified risk areas by combining extreme price outliers from idealista with postal-code income fragility data from AEAT.
+We verified low liquidity using INE's property transaction series and layered in our own local market knowledge.

 Which areas in Seville have stagnant or declining property prices as of 2026?

-As of early 2026, the only Seville area showing an outright price decline is Bellavista-Jardines de Hercules, which recorded a negative 3% year-over-year change, making it a notable exception in an otherwise rising market.
+As of early 2026, the most notable area in Seville with declining property prices is Bellavista - Jardines de Hercules, which recorded a year-over-year drop of about 3%, making it a clear outlier in an otherwise rising market.

 Which Areas in Seville Have the Best Long-Term Appreciation Potential?